marfarma/wordpress-seo/readme.txt

 == Changelog ==

+= next =

+* Show proper post type names in admin menu for disabling editor box and hide non-public post types (props Nacin).
+* Disabling the Advanced Editor now only disables it for non admins.

 = 1.0.3 =

 * This release is dedicated to removing options and setting defaults instead.
 Specifically, the following settings are now defaults without options to change them: